REMINDER: We now use Cayuse as our protocol management software.

 Human subjects research is categorized in one of three classifications including full board review, expedited review, exempt status, and student protocols.

-Full Board review is required for all research involving greater than minimal risk to subjects and for research involving any protected subject populations including pregnant women and their fetuses, prisoners, children, elderly, and psychiatric patients.
-Only the full board can reject an application to conduct projects using human subjects.
+Full Board review is required for all research involving greater than minimal risk to subjects and for research involving any protected subject populations including pregnant women and their fetuses, prisoners, and certain other vulnerable populations.
+Only the full board can reject an application to conduct research activities involving human subjects.

 Expedited review is appropriate for research that involves no more than minimal risk or for review of minor changes to previously-approved research projects.
 An expedited review may include the IRB chairperson alone, or one or more experienced reviewers.
 Protocols eligible for expedited review include: